 What Is Oxidative Stress?

-Oxidative stress is the oxidative damage that results from an imbalance between free radicals and your body’s store of antioxidants.
-According to the free radical theory of aging (FRTA), organisms age because of accumulated free radical damage to cells and DNA.
-The theory states that cumulative damage to cell components and connective tissue leads to wrinkles, decreased physical capability, increased susceptibility to disease, and death.
-Though the free radical theory of aging remains controversial, oxidative stress contributes to degenerative conditions such as arthritis, heart disease, hypertension, Alzheimer's disease, Parkinson's disease, muscular dystrophy, and more.
+Oxidative stress is the damage that results from an imbalance between free radicals and your body’s store of antioxidants.
+As mentioned, organisms age because of accumulated free radical damage to cells and DNA.
+Cumulative damage to cell components and connective tissue leads to wrinkles, decreased physical capability, and increased susceptibility to disease.

 The Power of Antioxidants Against Free Radicals